 A longtime supporter of the food truck industry, Councilman Gilman brought together local mobile food entrepreneurs and brick-and-mortar businesses to modernize legislation originally crafted decades ago for ice cream trucks.
 Gilman’s new food truck legislation allows truck owners to operate more freely in the City of Pittsburgh.

 Gilman has received many awards and accolades for his hard work.
 He was selected to join The New DEAL, a national network committed to highlighting pragmatic progressives with innovative ideas at the state and local level.
 He was also named that Vice Chair of the National League of Cities (NLC) University Communities Council.
 He has also been recognized as one of Pittsburgh’s “40 Under 40” by Pittsburgh Magazine and Pittsburgh Urban Magnet Project, as well as one of Pittsburgh’s “50 Finest” by Whirl Magazine.

-Councilman Gilman graduated from Pittsburgh’s Shady Side Academy, and with honors from Carnegie Mellon University with a degree in Ethics, History, and Public Policy.
-He currently serves on the boards of the Sports & Exhibition Authority, Greater Pittsburgh Arts Council, the Silk Screen Asian American Film Festival and Arts Organization, and the Advisory Board of the National Veterans Art Museum.
+Councilman Gilman graduated from Pittsburgh’s Shady Side Academy, and then with honors from Carnegie Mellon University with a degree in Ethics, History, and Public Policy.
+He currently serves on the boards of the Sports & Exhibition Authority, Greater Pittsburgh Arts Council, the Silk Screen Film Festival, and the Advisory Board of the National Veterans Art Museum.